 The MARS Stations will come up on area repeaters for example, using their Ham Calls they will make a statement like this “This is KL7YK, I am a MARS Station looking for input for the DOD Drill”.

 We will also be looking for Hams outside of the population centers on HF, using 3.920 LSB.
 Same idea as above, you should hear a like statement on air from a MARS Member.

 Also you can send Winlink msgs to email@example.com.
-Use the ISNAP form found in the Global directory of Templets or send a WinLink msg to kl7jft for the Alaska Form.
+Use the ISNAP and weather form found in the Global directory of Templets or send a WinLink MSG to KL7JFT for the Alaska Form.

-This is nationwide and statewide, we have members in Bethel, Kodiak, Fairbanks, MatSu, Anchorage and elsewhere.
+This is nationwide and statewide, we have members in North Pole, Fairbanks, MatSu, Anchorage and elsewhere.
 So this is the invite to our Amateur Partners to join us in exercising communications paths not only in Alaska but worldwide.